 Perhaps the best way to grasp how spread betting actually works is by means of discussing several spread betting examples with different underlying assets.

-An investor decides to bet on the movement of NASDAQ, which is offered at 2530-2532 by the broker.
-The investor is convinced that NASDAQ is going to rise and makes a buy bet at 2532, for £5 a point.
-Let’s say the index falls and the daily NASDAQ spread with the broker is 2500-2502, at which point the investor decides that it is time to close the position and accept the loss.
+An investor decides to bet on the movement of the NASDAQ, which is offered at 7530-7532 by the broker.
+The investor is convinced that the NASDAQ is going to rise and makes a buy bet at 7532, for £5 a point.
+Let’s say the index falls and the daily NASDAQ spread with the broker is 7500-7502, at which point the investor decides that it’s time to close the position and accept the loss.
 The loss in question will be calculated as with betting on shares – the point difference, multiplied by the bet value – or in this case, 32 points x £5, resulting in a loss of £160.
-If our hypothetical investor had instead decided to place a sell bet, his or her profit would have been £140, based on multiplying the point difference of 28 points by the £5 stake.
+If our hypothetical investor had instead decided to place a sell bet, his profit would have been £140, based on multiplying the point difference of 28 points by the £5 stake.

-As noted at the outset, spread betting can also be applied to the price movement of various commodities, such as precious metals, agricultural commodities and so on.
+As noted at the outset, spread betting can also be applied to the price movement of various commodities, such as precious metals.
 So, let us look at the example of betting on the price movement of gold.

-The gold quotes offered by your spread betting broker are 1560-1562 and based on your market research you think that the gold price will rise.
+The gold quotes offered by your spread betting broker are 1560-1562.
+Based on your market research you think that the price will rise.
 You decide to risk £20 per point and place a buy bet at 1562.
 The gold price rises indeed, and the spread quoted by your broker reaches 1575-1577.
 You sell your position at 1575 and make a profit of £260 – your £20 multiplied by a 13-point movement.

 Now, let us imagine that you were wrong in your assumption and the gold price fell to 1550-1552.
 In this case, if you decide to close your position at 1550 before the price drops any further, your loss will be calculated by multiplying the 12-point difference by your bet, or you will lose £240.

-It is obvious that spread betting relies on the same principles, regardless of the underlying asset on which you decide to bet.
-In consequence, it is very easy for an investor to switch not only between underlying assets from the same category, but also from one asset category to another.
+Spread betting relies on the same principles, regardless of the underlying asset on which you decide to bet.
+It is thus very easy for an investor to switch not only between underlying assets from the same category, but also from one asset category to another.
 The simplicity of transactions and the access to different markets allows investors to easily bet on a variety of assets with the purpose of diversifying their portfolio.